haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-structure.md

 ---

 <h2 id="theme-structure-intro">What's in this topic</h2>
 A <a href="{{ page.baseurl }}/frontend-dev-guide/themes/theme-general.html#theme-gen-overview" target="_blank">design theme</a> is an important part of the Magento application.
-This topic describes the file structure of a Magento {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+This topic describes the file structure of a Magento {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.

 <h2 id="theme-structure-loc">Magento theme location</h2>
 {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}Storefront{% endglossarytooltip %} themes are conventionally located under `app/design/frontend/<Vendor>/`.
 Though technically they can reside in other directories.
 For example Magento built-in themes can be located under `vendor/magento/theme-frontend-<theme_code>` when a Magento instance is deployed from the {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} repository.